A wishbone will never take the place of a backbone. Come November, DO Something!

 Together, we can reclaim our freedom from fear and the safety that everyone deserves as we all keep foremost in our minds the undisputed value of our children's lives.

-I am a gun owner.
+I am a Christian and I am a gun owner.
 I am keeping my guns.
 The U.S. Supreme Court in D.C. v.
 Heller (2008) ruled that "the right is not unlimited.
 It is not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose."

-The latest mass school shooting in Florida on Valentine’s Day shook me.
+The mass school shooting in Florida on Valentine’s Day shook me.
 A friend who is a priest conducted the funeral of one of the 14 high school students murdered by a killer with a legally purchased AR-15 style semi-automatic rifle.
 His description of his experience in a morgue to perform a sacrament over the body of the teenaged girl who had sung in his church choir turned my stomach…and my heart.

 I went to see our District 11 Representative Rick Jasperse in the Capitol.
 I told him I was a long-time gun owner and I was keeping my guns, but I wanted to know what he intended to do about the kinds of guns that mass shooters use to murder our children.
 He told me he didn’t know of anything practical that would work.

 I couldn’t believe what Rick said.
 I then asked him what he would be doing differently if this tragedy had happened at our local high school.

 His response was that he didn’t think he would be doing anything differently.

 I gave him a chance to reconsider his response, but he was resolute.
 My stomach and my heart turned again.